desec-io/desec-stack/docs/auth/tokens.rst

 This section is for purely informational.
 Token length and encoding may change in the future.

-Any token secret is generated from 168 bits of randomness at the server and stored in hashed format (PBKDF2-HMAC-SHA256).
-Guessing the secret correctly or reversing the hash is hence practically impossible.
+Any token secret is generated from 164 bits of randomness at the server and stored in hashed format (PBKDF2-HMAC-SHA256).
+Guessing the secret correctly or reversing the hash is considered practically impossible.

+The token's secret value is represented by 28 characters using a URL-safe base58 encoding.
+It is based on a case-sensitive alphanumeric alphabet excluding the characters ``lIO0`` (hence comprising only the symbols ``a-k``, ``m-z``, ``A-H``, ``J-N``, ``P-Z``, and ``1-9``).
+This encoding is optimized for maximum clarity and usability:
+Exclusion of certain letters minimizes visual ambiguity, while the restriction to alphanumeric symbols allows easy selection (double-click) and input, and helps avoid line breaks during display.

-The token's secret value is represented by 28 characters using a URL-safe variant of base64 encoding.
-It comprises only the characters ``A-Z``, ``a-z``, ``0-9``, ``-``, and ``_``.
-(Base64 padding is not needed as the string length is a multiple of 4.)
+Before December 2022, tokens encoded at 21-byte secret using 28 characters in a URL-safe variant of base64 encoding, comprising only of the characters ``A-Z``, ``a-z``, ``0-9``, ``-``, and ``_``.
+(Base64 padding was not needed as the string length is a multiple of 4.)

-Old versions of the API encoded 20-byte token secrets in 40 characters with hexadecimal representation.
-Such tokens are not issued anymore, but remain valid until invalidated by the user.
+Before September 2018, tokens encoded a 20-byte secret using 40 hexadecimal characters.

+Legacy tokens are not issued anymore, but remain valid until invalidated by the user.